franciscoreyne/Envirosocial_complexity-/README.md

 # https://www.resalliance.org/publications

 The Resilience Alliance is a research organization that focuses on resilience in social-ecological systems as a basis for sustainability.
-Tiene 1631 publicaciones asociadas
+Tiene 1631 publicaciones asociadas.

-Tiene 6 temas de investigación:
+## Tiene 6 temas de investigación:

 |  Resilience Analysis and Practice |  Regime Shifts |  Scale and Panarchy |  Governance and People |  Ecosystem Services |  Social-ecological Systems |